DPIclimate/broker/readme.md

 $ docker volume create mq_data
 ```

 The Intersect DataBolt delivery processor requires a volume mapped to a directory shared with the DataBolt container.
-The DATABOLT_SHARED_DIR environment variable must be set to the fully qualified path name of this directory.
+The `DATABOLT_SHARED_DIR` environment variable must be set to the fully qualified path name of this directory, for example `DATABOLT_SHARED_DIR=/home/abc/databolt`.

 # Running IoTa